This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 After filling in the project, check for which customer questions your brand should be monitored and who it will be compared with.

-In Semly, prompts are crucial, meaning questions similar to those users ask AI models.
+In Semly, prompts are key — they’re questions similar to the ones users ask AI models.

 Go to the Prompts section and see the list of monitored questions.